 A high-level summary of current Manitouwabing Lake LPP results is presented in Table 1.
-It is important to note that updates to information gathered through the LPP are limited.
-Due to the ongoing Covid-19 pandemic, the LPP received and analysed a greatly reduced number of water samples in 2020 and 2021.
-Updated information for 2020 is presented where it is available, and 2021 data have not yet been released to the public.
+It is important to note that recent updates to information gathered through the LPP are limited.
+Due to the Covid-19 pandemic, the LPP received and analysed a greatly reduced number of water samples in 2020 and 2021.
+As such, gaps in the data may be present in these years.
+Where available, updated information is presented.